Multifunctional Materials and Intelligent Structures

 Several of our faculty are working at the forefront of materials and structures development.

-- Our Reconfigurable Structures Lab investigates structures that do more than carry loads.
+- The Reconfigurable & Active Structures Lab investigates structures that do more than carry loads.
 They study the connection between a structure’s performance and form allowing us to change geometry, mechanics, and multi-physics response (e.g. electromagnetic, self-sensing, optical) of a structure.
 The ultimate goal is the realization of reconfigurable spacecraft structures and scientific instruments with on-demand performance, helping reduce weight and energy use.